proofrock/ws4sqlite/documentation/documentation/authentication.md

 _Line 4; number_

 If this parameter is not specified, an authentication error will return the standard `401 Not Authorized`.

 Often a browser will react to this by displaying a standard authentication dialog; if this is not desired (because the auth has a custom implementation, for example) it may be needed to specify an alternative error code.
 The `customErrorCode` configuration allows to do exactly this.

 #### Specifying the credentials

-_Lines 5-9, 13; object; mandatory_
+_Lines 5-7, 13; object; mandatory_

 You can see that there are two methods to configure the resolution of the credentials on the server:

 * Provide a query that will be executed in the database, as in Line 13.\
   \
   The query SQL must contain two placeholders, `:user` and `:password`, that will be replaced by the server with the username and password provided by the client.\
+  If DuckDB is being used, the placeholders will be `$user` and `$password`.\
   \
   If the query returns at least one result, the credentials are valid; if it returns 0 records, access will be denied.\\
-* Provide a set of credentials in the config file itself, as in Lines 6-9.\
+* Provide a set of credentials in the config file itself, as in Lines 6-7.\
   \
-  You can specify the password as a BCrypt hash.
+  The password is to be provided as a BCrypt hash.
 See [below](authentication.md#generating-the-token) to learn how to hash passwords.

 The `auth` block is not mandatory.
 If provided, the database will be protected with it; if omitted, no authentication is requested.
 If you provide one, it will be ignored.

-{% hint style="danger" %}
-The password are passed in cleartext, so it is better to be on a protected connection like HTTPS (e.g. by using a reverse proxy).
+> ⚠️ A client sends the credentials to ws4sql in plaintext, so it is better to be on a protected connection like HTTPS (e.g. by using a reverse proxy).
 See the [security](../security.md#authentication) page for further information.
-{% endhint %}

 #### Generating hashes